Sirri Island

-Sirri Island (جزیره سیری), is an island in the Persian Gulf that belongs to Iran.

-Sirri island (also known as Siri Island) is situated 76 km from Bandar-e Lengeh and 50 km west of Abu Musa island.
+Sirri Island (جزیره سیری) is an Iranian island in the Persian Gulf, part of Abumusa County, Hormozgan Province.
+It is situated 76 km from Bandar-e Lengeh and 50 km west of Abu Musa island.
 Sirri is one of six islands in the Abu Musâ Island Group (and is part of Hormozgan province).
 The island is almost 5.6 km long with a width of about 3 km.
 It covers an area of 17.33 km2.
 The highest point on the island is 33 m above sea level.
 Like the other islands in the Persian Gulf, it enjoys a warm and humid climate.

-Sirri Island is the location of an oil platform that was once destroyed by the naval forces of the United States during Operation Praying Mantis on April 18, 1988.
-The platform was reconstructed later, after the war.
+Sirri Island is the location of an oil platform destroyed by the naval forces of the United States during Operation Praying Mantis on April 18, 1988.
+(The platform was reconstructed after the war.)
 The Sirri District includes the Sivand and Dena Oil Fields, Nosrat Oil Field, Alvand Oil Field and the Esfand Oil Field along with the Nasr offshore oil platforms.
-The airport located on the island (Sirri Airport (SXI)) is uncontrolled with a single 8,140 ft runway though Iranian military planes have been seen there.
+The airport located on the island (Sirri Airport (SXI)) is uncontrolled with a single 8,140 ft runway, although Iranian military planes have been sighted there.

 The Iranian Offshore Oil Company (IOOC) has undertaken several major oil and gas development projects on the island including a $500 million (USD) NGL Gas factory and a development contract to develop and increase production of the Iranian Nosrat oil field which is projected to increase crude oil production capacity from 5000 to 16,000 oilbbl/d.
 Another project plans for the renovation of the crude oil export facilities and construction of two large crude oil storage tanks, each with 500000 oilbbl capacity, on the island is also planned.